n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/HTTPRequest/README.md

 ### 4. How to send XML data?

-To send XML data, follow the steps mentioned below.
 1. Toggle ***JSON/RAW Parameters*** to `true`.
 2. Click on ***Add Option*** and select 'Body Content Type'.
 3. Select 'RAW/Custom' from the ***Body Content Type*** field.